Anthony Anderson (basketball): Personal life

 Anthony is the older brother of Antonio Anderson, who is currently the head coach for the boys basketball team at Lynn English High School.
 Antonio played college basketball with the Memphis Tigers under head coach John Calipari and was most notably named Conference USA Defensive Player of the Year in 2009.
 He has experience playing professional basketball in the NBA Development League and outside North America.
 He also played alongside Anthony with the Saint John Mill Rats in 2012.
 The National Basketball Association (NBA) team, the Oklahoma City Thunder, signed him to multiple 10-day contracts in February 2010.
 The two brothers' uncle, Marvin Avery, said, "There's some in our family that have been in trouble, but we always had Antonio and his brother [Anthony] playing basketball or traveling somewhere to play basketball at all times."
 When Anthony began playing at UMass, his younger brother became frustrated with basketball and wanted to play American football instead.
 However, Anthony and his uncles convinced him to continue playing basketball.

 In the summer, Anthony often holds basketball camps and runs a pro–am league.
 His longtime girlfriend and wife is Krista Morris, who he met after one of his games.
 Morris came in contact with Anderson because her friend was dating an assistant coach on the Mill Rats.
 The two later bought a home for themselves.
 Anderson has a son, Jacari, who was born in mid-2015.

+In 2023, Anderson was named the "Greatest Player in NBL Canada History" voted by the coaches, GMs, and owners of the league's 10-year history.